 What clouds can I deploy to?

-SkySQL currently supports Google Cloud Platform (GCP) with Amazon Web Services (AWS) and Microsoft Azure support coming soon.
+SkySQL currently supports Google Cloud Platform (GCP) and Amazon Web Services (AWS), with Microsoft Azure support coming soon.

 What regions can I deploy to?